eecd-design/conditions-for-success_middle/src/content/components/positive-behavioural-interventions-and-supports/description.md

-Note: “Positive Behavioural Interventions & Supports” is often expressed as PBIS.
+“Positive Behavioural Interventions & Supports” is often expressed as PBIS.